terraform-google-modules/terraform-example-foundation/1-org/README.md

 ### Setup to run via Cloud Build
 1. Clone repo `gcloud source repos clone gcp-org --project=YOUR_CLOUD_BUILD_PROJECT_ID` (this is from terraform output from the previous section, 0-bootstrap).
 1. Navigate into the repo `cd gcp-org` and change to a non prod branch `git checkout -b plan`
-1. Copy contents of foundation to new repo `cp -R ../terraform-example-foundation/1-org/* .` (modify accordingly based on your current directory).
+1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/1-org/ .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
 1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.